Select Bus Service: M15

 The M15 Limited became the M15 SBS on October 10, 2010, which replaced limited stop service with SBS on this line.
 Unlike the former Limited, the M15 SBS makes limited stops south of Houston St, and only runs between 126 Street and South Ferry.
 St Mark's Place and East 72nd Street were also eliminated.
-Originally based out of the 126th Street Bus Depot, since January 2015, M15 Select Bus Service is based out of the Mother Clara Hale Bus Depot, while the M15 local is based out of the Tuskegee Airmen Bus Depot.
+Originally based at the 126th Street Bus Depot, since January 2015, M15 Select Bus Service is now based at the Mother Clara Hale Bus Depot, while the M15 local is based at the Tuskegee Airmen Bus Depot.

 A geographically correct map of the M15 Select Bus Service, showing all stations and connections.
 The route is shown in turquoise.